 See Related: How Much is a Trip to Italy: Average Cost Per Day

 12. Dublin, Ireland

-Dublin, Ireland is a must-visit city for those who love literature.
-Dublin is home to Trinity College, which is where you can find the Book of Kells.
+Dublin, Ireland, is a must-visit city for those who love literature.
+Dublin is home to Trinity College, where you can find the Book of Kells.
 The Little Museum of the Dublin Parliament and the National Museum in Ireland are also worth a visit.